Weapons Charges in New Mexico

 • firing a gun within 150 yards of a residence or building without the owner's permission, or

-If you've been charged with a weapons-related crime in New Mexico, you should speak with a criminal defense lawyer as soon as you can.
+If you have specific questions about how New Mexico's rules for firearms and other weapons, you may want to consult with an attorney.
+If you've been charged with a weapons-related crime, you should speak with a criminal defense lawyer as soon as you can.
 A criminal conviction—especially for a felony—can carry serious punishment and affect your future.
-An experienced attorney can explain how the law applies to your situation, help you prepare a strong defense, and negotiate a good plea bargain when that's appropriate.
+An experienced attorney can explain how the law applies to your situation and help you prepare a strong defense.
+An attorney can also represent your interests in court and help you negotiate plea bargain if that's your best option.

 DEFEND YOUR RIGHTS